tringi/win32-hub-events/README.md

 The Hub Event is similar to the standard [Event Object](https://learn.microsoft.com/en-us/windows/win32/sync/event-objects), but multiple consumers (clients) of the event can reliably [wait](https://learn.microsoft.com/en-us/windows/win32/sync/wait-functions) on it.
-Use it, if you need to reliably release all waiting threads, each exactly once.
+Use it, if you need to reliably signal/release all waiting threads, each exactly once.

 ## The problem being solved here